 - Mathematics can and must be learned by all students.

 - Students must learn mathematics with conceptual understanding to enable them to solve the new kinds of problems the rapidly changing world presents.

 - Formative assessment should be an ongoing classroom activity that supports the learning of mathematics and informs instruction.

 - Effective teaching requires that the teacher knows and understands mathematics, knows and understands the developmental stages of learners, and knows and employs a variety of instructional strategies.

 - Technology should be used in mathematics education as a teaching tool to enhance student learning, but not as a replacement for basic understanding and computational fluency.

 Assessment is a crucial component of the curriculum.
-The End of Course Tests (EOCT) gauge student competency of mathematics courses in middle and high school.
-The Criterion-Referenced Competency Test (CRCT) measures student achievement of the mathematics CCGPS in elementary and middle school.
-The CRCT is the promotional exam in math for grades five and eight as well as a valued indicator of a student’s success on the mathematics in high school.
+The End of Course Tests (EOC) gauge student competency of mathematics courses in middle and high school.
+The End of Grade Tests (EOG) measures student achievement of the mathematics Georgia Standards of Excellence in elementary and middle school.
+The EOG is the promotional exam in math for grades five and eight as well as a valued indicator of a student’s success on the mathematics in high school.
 For more testing and assessment information, refer to Georgia Department of Education.